Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 Yan grunted.
 "Yes.
 Durable!
 Sharp axe is good, but sharp things break easy.
 Axe is for swinging hard!
 The Forest-father is maybe good day’s hike there and back.
 Vemik tried his nice pretty sharp axe and broke it before a finger of daylight gone."

-"Well, done right an axe can be sharp *and* strong, but...gimme a minute, yeah?"
+"Well, done right an axe can be sharp *and* strong, but... gimme a minute, yeah?"

 Half a minute or so later, and feeling more comfortable, Hoeff took a closer look at Yan’s handiwork.
 "Got good news," Hoeff said conversationally, as he considered the metal getting hotter amid the coals.
 Yan was in the habit of pumping the two sets of bellows with his left hand and his right foot, leaving his dominant hand and tail free to work.